algolia/algoliasearch-extension-reranking/README.md

 You can access the Metis application using one of the [API clients](https://www.algolia.com/doc/api-client/getting-started/what-is-the-api-client/go/?client=go) we provide.
 You have to initialize the search client using the custom configuration in which you should provide the URL of your Metis application as a host.

-The example of creation of the search client with a custom configuration for the Go client:
+The example of creation of the search client with a custom configuration using the Go client:

 ```go
 configuration := search.Configuration{